-The views of Portland Investment Counsel Inc. (the Manager) contained in this report are as of September 30, 2021 and this report is not intended to provide legal, accounting, tax or specific investment advice.
+The views of Portland Investment Counsel Inc. (the Manager) contained in this report are as of March 31, 2022 and this report is not intended to provide legal, accounting, tax or specific investment advice.
 Views, portfolio holdings and allocations may have changed subsequent to this date.
 For current information, please contact us using the above methods.
+All references to performance relate to Series F units.
+The performance of other units may be different from that of the Series F units due to differing fees.